★★★★★ (x infinity)

 I’ve taken a couple of days to think about this review because I want it to be coherent and not preachy, but I’m definitely about to go on a rant of epic proportions filled with long quotes, so buckle up buttercups.

 This is the story of five men, all of whom have been the victim of a serial rapist known as Maude.
-It is the story of how the media handles rape, how society handles rape.
+It is the story of how the media handles rape, and how society handles rape.
 How we speak about it, how we shame, how we lay blame.
-It’s about the questions we ask, how we ask them and the assumptions we make.
-How we try to make ourselves feel more comfortable in the presence of someone else’s trauma.
-How the survivors grapple with their new reality, and their upended perception of themselves, their relationships and the world around them.
+It’s about the questions we ask, how we ask them, the assumptions we make and how we try to make ourselves feel more comfortable in the presence of someone else’s trauma.
+It’s about how survivors grapple with their new reality and their upended perception of themselves, their relationships, their bodies and the world around them.

 It’s also creepy with elements of suspense.

-All things combined, it became a work of art that was literally intoxicating.
+All things combined, it became a work of art that was literally intoxicating to me.
 At one point my husband said, “are you going to stop reading soon?”
-I look at the clock – I’d been reading for 4 hours and I didn’t even realize it.
+I looked at the clock – I’d been reading for 4 hours, missed dinner and I didn’t even realize it.

 Jennifer: Listen, no one deserves to be the victim of a sexual assault, but doesn’t this bring up another issue… I mean, shouldn’t people engage in some kind of behaviour so as not to put themselves in a vulnerable position?